Goin' Crazy (Natalie song)

 "Goin' Crazy" is a song written and performed by American singer Natalie.
 It was released as her debut single from the album Natalie in the United States as a digital download on February 22, 2005, and as a CD single on March 15, 2005.

 Song background

 Natalie was initially signed to Latium Entertainment as a rapper before she began singing hooks.
 She had become known within the underground rap circles in her hometown of Houston, Texas that originally caught the attention of her production team.
 While working on her own material, Natalie was asked to sing hooks for other artists' tracks.
-"Goin' Crazy" was the first singing song Natalie wrote, and “That’s why it has that rap [like] monologue going on..."
+"Goin' Crazy" was the first singing song Natalie wrote, and "That's why it has that rap [like] monologue going on..."

 A radio program director in Tulsa, Oklahoma found the original mp3 and immediately began to spin it in regular rotation.
 Quickly, the song became the number one most requested on the radio station and went into power rotation leading to other radio programmers taking notice of the single.

+Music video

+The music video for "Goin' Crazy" was directed by Ray Kay.

+After Natalie's partner leaves her to go on tour, she's seen walking through her neighborhood in slow motion.
+At the end, her partner appears on TV, mentioning his absence from Natalie.